 Ilias Diakonikolas is an Assistant Professor and Andrew and Erna Viterbi Early Career Chair in the Department of Computer Science at USC.
-He obtained a Diploma in electrical and computer engineering from the National Technical University of Athens and a Ph.D. in computer science from Columbia University where he was advised by Mihalis Yannakakis.
+He obtained a Diploma in electrical and computer engineering from the National Technical University of Athens and a Ph.D. in computer science from Columbia University, where he was advised by Mihalis Yannakakis.
 Before moving to USC, he was a faculty member at the University of Edinburgh, and prior to that he was the Simons postdoctoral fellow in theoretical computer science at the University of California, Berkeley.
-His research is on the algorithmic foundations of massive data sets, in particular on designing efficient algorithms for fundamental problems in statistics and machine learning.
-He is a recipient of a Sloan Fellowship, an NSF CAREER Award, a Google Faculty Research Award, a Marie Curie Fellowship, the IBM Research Pat Goldberg Best Paper Award, and an honorable mention in the George Nicholson competition from the INFORMS society.
+His research is on the algorithmic foundations of massive data sets, in particular, on designing efficient algorithms for fundamental problems in statistics and machine learning.
+He has received a Sloan Fellowship, a NSF CAREER Award, a Google Faculty Research Award, a Marie Curie Fellowship, the IBM Research Pat Goldberg Best Paper Award, and an honorable mention in the George Nicholson competition from the INFORMS society.